This page discusses common memory management topics. It includes the following sections:

 maximum_table_memory limit has been reached,

-DELETE queries can still be executed to remove data from the table.
-Some caution should be taken as
+DELETE queries can still be executed to remove data from the table; however large

 DELETE queries may fail if the memory used by MemSQL reaches

-maximum_memory.
-The memory for a deleted row is reclaimed asynchronously by a garbage collector.
+The memory for a deleted row is reclaimed after the transaction commits and the memory is freed asynchronously by the garbage collector.
+For more information, see the DELETE reference topic.

 Replicating databases will pause if memory use reaches